Carter Hutton helps Blues beat Red Wings 2-0

+DETROIT (AP) -- Carter Hutton is playing the best hockey of his NHL career, helping the St. Louis Blues surge under new coach Mike Yeo.

-DETROIT (AP) -- Carter Hutton made 25 saves for his second straight shutout, Ivan Barbashev scored 2:06 into the game and Jaden Schwartz had an empty-net goal in the final seconds, helping the St. Louis Blues beat the Detroit Red Wings 2-0 on Wednesday night.
+Hutton made 25 saves for his second straight shutout and fourth in eight games, and the Blues beat the Detroit Red Wings 2-0 on Wednesday night.

+''This has been an awesome stretch,'' Hutton said. ''We're the same team that we've always been, but Jake and I have been able to answer a lot of critics, and we're getting a lot of help from our teammates.''

-The Blues have won a season-high five straight games, and coach Mike Yeo has won six of seven since replacing the fired Ken Hitchcock.
+Ivan Barbashev scored 2:06 into the game and Jaden Schwartz had an empty-net goal in the final seconds for the Blues, who have won a season-high five straight games.
+They are 6-1 since Yeo replaced the fired Ken Hitchcock.

 Detroit has dropped five straight games for the second time in less than a month, matching its season-long losing streak.
-Detroit also lost five straight following a 6-2 start to what's become a difficult season.

-The Red Wings played their first home game since team owner Mike Ilitch died Friday.
+The franchise looks like it will miss out on the playoffs for the first time since 1990, barring a remarkable turnaround from the last-place team in the Eastern Conference over the final 20-plus games.

+Red Wings goaltender Petr Mrazek, though, insisted he hasn't given up hope the reeling team could bounce back and win a handful of games in a row to improve its postseason positioning.

 Barbashev, playing in his ninth NHL game, scored his second goal in four games and looked like a savvy veteran with lots of time and space afforded to him by lackluster defense.

+''I came out of the corner and I was looking for a pass before they came after me, but they left me alone,'' he said. ''That's when I started thinking about a shot.''

-The Russian center skated with the puck along the left boards and into the middle of the circle without much resistance, then flicked a wrist shot that beat Petr Mrazek on his blocker side.
+The Russian center skated with the puck along the left boards and into the middle of the circle without much resistance before flicking a wrist shot that beat Mrazek on his blocker side.

 Mrazek finished with 27 saves and didn't get any help from his teammates at the other end of the rink - and sometimes even closer.